anosatsuk124/syncyt/README.md

 ## Contributing

 This project is managed by `devbox`.
-If you do not use famous shells, we recommend using (or installing) `direnv`.
+If your shell is not too famous, we recommend using (or installing) `direnv`.

 ## Copyright